Learning objectives

 ```

-The chapter reuses the Proposition 99 dataset that powered chapters 2–7: 39 US states, 1970–2000, with `cigsale` as the outcome (per-capita cigarette sales in packs). `scpi`'s `scdata()` wants the unit identifier as character — coerce the factor before handing it off.
+The chapter reuses the Proposition 99 dataset that powered chapters 2–4 and 6–7: 39 US states, 1970–2000, with `cigsale` as the outcome (per-capita cigarette sales in packs). `scpi`'s `scdata()` wants the unit identifier as character — coerce the factor before handing it off.
 We use only the outcome series for matching (matching the configuration of the `scpi_pkg` Python illustration in @cattaneo2025scpi); the auxiliary covariates `lnincome`, `beer`, and `age15to24` carry many NAs in the early pre-period and would force row deletions that bias the donor pool.

 ```{r}